How To Be a Whistleblower

-With so much at stake, we take fraud cases seriously at our law firm.
-We know that the work we do could make a dramatic different in the lives of many people.
+With so much at stake, we take such cases very seriously at our law firm.
+We know that the work we do could make a dramatic difference in the lives of many people.
 We know that if we do our job right, your rights will be protected and society at large will benefit from your courageous actions.

 Discover what we can do for you.
-Contact us.
-Call 800-445-8710 or fill out our online inquiry form and schedule an appointment.
-If necessary, we can help you file a whistleblower lawsuit if we believe that's the best way to resolve your case.
-We have years of experience helping people file a qui tam lawsuit "under seal," meaning the lawsuit is kept secret by the whistleblower while the government investigates such allegations.
+Contact our law firm right now.
+Call (713) 903-2731 or fill out our online inquiry form and schedule an appointment.
+If necessary, we can help you file a whistleblower lawsuit if we believe that’s the best way to resolve your case.
+We have years of experience helping people file a qui tam lawsuit “under seal,” meaning the lawsuit is kept secret by the whistleblower while the government investigates such allegations.

 Explore your legal options.
-Contact Brewer & Pritchard today for a confidential consultation.
-We can help.
+Contact Brewer, Pritchard & Buckley, PC today for a confidential consultation.
+We truly want to help you.